project-codeflare/codeflare-sdk/docs/sphinx/user-docs/e2e.rst

 support on OpenShift, this will allow you to run also GPU tests.
 To enable GPU on OpenShift follow `these instructions <https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/introduction.html>`__.
-Currently the SDK doesn’t support tolerations, so e2e tests can’t be executed on nodes with taint (i.e. GPU taint).
+Currently the SDK doesn't support tolerations, so e2e tests can't be executed on nodes with taint (i.e. GPU taint).

 -  Test Phase: